EcstaticFly/EcstaticFly/README.md

 # 👋 Hello World!
 ## 💫 Suyash in the terminal.
 Loading projects...

-- 🔭 Currently cooking up: A multimedia content hub for C-suites.
+- 🔭 Currently cooking up: A multimedia content hub for C-suite.
 - 🤝 Down to build: Cool full-stack stuff, real-time chaos (the fun kind), or anything with slick UI and solid APIs.
 - 🌱 Leveling up in: NestJS, GraphQL, and the fine art of backend wizardry.
 - 💬 Hit me up for: Web dev banter, scaling rants, or dev memes that hit too close to home.